turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 * Optional draft of terminal portfolio submitted
 * Complete end of mod self-evaluation survey by EOD Friday Week 5

-Checkout PD office hours or contact Tracey and Ryan for Career support!
+Checkout PD office hours or contact the Career team for questions and support!